 In some cases, insurance adjusters may try to pressure you into providing them with a recorded statement about your version about your wreck, claiming that it will help them “process” your claim and get you your settlement as soon as possible.
 In reality, their hope is that you will say something that they can use to justify reducing your settlement offer or denying your claim entirely.
 If an insurance adjuster asks you to provide a recorded statement, tell them that you need to speak to an attorney first.
 In the event that you are interviewed by an insurance company representative, you certainly want to have a lawyer with you when it occurs.

 Another tactic employed by auto insurers to limit their liability is to request overbroad medical authorizations so that they can dig through your medical records in order to find anything that can be used to claim your crash-related injuries were preexisting.
 While it is certainly true that you need to provide medical records regarding your current injuries in order to settle your claim, there is no legitimate reason for the insurance company to have access to all of your records.

-If you have been hurt in a car wreck in the Fargo area, you should call the attorneys of O’Keeffe O’Brien Lyson Foss as soon as you can.
+If you have been hurt in a car wreck in the Fargo area, you should call the attorneys of O’Keeffe O’Brien Lyson Attorneys as soon as you can.
 We are skilled personal injury lawyers who are committed to getting our clients the compensation to which they are entitled.
-Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson by email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free 877-235-8002.
+Contact one of our experienced personal injury attorneys, Tim O’Keeffe, Tatum O’Brien or Sara Monson by email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free 877-235-8002.